 The strategy fails, of course, because certainty is not available.
 The rehearsed conversation goes differently anyway.
 The re-read message cannot be unsent.
 The 2am tribunal never reaches a verdict.
 But the system does not know the strategy fails; it only knows that you are still here, still safe, so the checking must be working.
 And so it checks again.

 Understanding this changes the target.
-The goal is not to silence a malfunctioning brain.
-It is to update a protective pattern that is using thirty-year-old information about how dangerous the world is and how much vigilance you need.
-You are not broken.
-Something in you is working very hard on an old job that no longer needs doing.
+The goal is to update a protective pattern that may be using old information about how dangerous the world is and how much vigilance you need.
+Something in you is working very hard on a job that may no longer need doing.

 In the moment, you need something that changes your state rather than your argument: something the loop cannot absorb as more content.
 That is what the technique below is for.
 It will not dissolve the pattern, but it can hand you back your evenings while the deeper work happens.